makskuharenko/imagex/modules/custom/linux_migration/README.md

 * Enable the Linux Migration module if it is not already enabled.
 * Import the Linux.com Joomla Database dump to a MySQL server that can be accessed by the Drupal installation.
 * Unpack the Linux.com file dump to a local directory on the server.
+* Unpack the Manual page html tar to a local directory.
+The most recent version is at: http://www.tldp.org/manpages/man-html/man-html-20131124.tar.bz2
-* Ensure the database and file path location are configured in imagex_migration.settings.php
+* Ensure the database and file paths location are configured in imagex_migration.settings.php

 To migrate all content with Drush: